Previous dayMarch 31, 2026Next day

 18.6 km---✓ ReviewedUSGS →

-On March 31, 2026, worldwide seismic activity registered a magnitude 3.2 earthquake 102 km N of Charlotte Amalie, U.S. Virgin Islands at 22:45 UTC.
-It arrived roughly 2 hours after a larger magnitude 4.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
-This was a shallow crustal earthquake, focused at 18.6 km depth.
+At 22:45 UTC on March 31, 2026, a magnitude 3.2 tremor occurred 102 km N of Charlotte Amalie, U.S. Virgin Islands.
+This event falls inside the aftershock decay of a nearby magnitude 4.9 earthquake that occurred about 2 hours earlier.
+The hypocenter lay at 18.6 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.266°, -64.825°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 19.266°N, -64.825°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31